AGamingS21/dotfiles/README.md

 - ~~install the rest of the software~~
 - ~~make default colour to dark mode~~
 - ~~How to only show one monitor~~
-- make thunderbolt work with mouse, keyboard and monitor
 - ~~connect to smb share~~
     - ~~thunar~~
 - ~~bottom of page dock~~